 Simple, right?
 Well, not necessarily.

-Unfortunately, accounts payable is one of the areas most prone to the risk of business fraud.
+Unfortunately, accounts payable is one of the areas most prone to business fraud.
 The sheer amount of money exiting a business through accounts payable makes it an attractive process for fraudsters to target.

 Because of this, it’s crucial to break up responsibility for the separate steps.
 Having multiple people sign off on invoices makes it a lot harder to game the system.

-While we’re on the subject, be sure to read of our post on the four biggest fraud risks finance teams face, and what you can do to guard against them.
+(Be sure to read our post on the four biggest fraud risks finance teams face, and what you can do to guard against them.)

-Another important step with accounts payable?
-Using a centralised payment system.
+Another important step in your AP process flow?
+Using a centralized payment system.

 Centralise your invoice payments

 When processing supplier invoices, it’s crucial to centralise payments.
 If all company payments come from a single account, it’s a lot easier to get a clear overview of the money heading out the door.

 One thing you really want to avoid is paying invoices on an ad hoc basis, or with multiple accounts or credit cards.

 Splitting your invoice payments not only makes it harder to get a handle on how much your company is paying each month, but also opens you to the risk of fraud.